IOTA Trading Predictions For 2021 Onwards

 The surge took the IOTA price past its previous high which was just below $2.
 By the second peak in April 2021, IOTA had achieved a new all-time high of $5.25.
 Breaking past the $5 mark was a huge win for the IOTA crypto coin.
 This cheap cryptocurrency has reached a new high and provides excellent returns for its investors who bought during the two-year low period.
 However, the corrections and declines across the crypto sector in the summer of 2021 have been extremely harsh.

 The initial correction down to $1.63 was a disappointment after the previous peak, however, after regaining their place above the $2 mark, the bear market hit.
 The bearish trading cycles across the crypto market have seen prices plummet.
 Although the IOTA price keeps struggling against the dip it has suffered staggering drops over June and July 2021.
-The price is now down to $0.80, however, the signs are positive for this price to hold, rather than drop further.
+The price since then has recovered and is now $1.42.

 Will IOTA Rebound from the Last Correction?